Ankita-278/Dictionary/README.md

 #Chrome-Extension
-#My Dictionary
+##Dictionary
-A chrome extension that enables users to get the meaning, pronunciation, examples, and synonyms of any English word
+A chrome extension that enables users to get the meaning, pronunciation, examples, and synonyms of any English word.

+**INSTRUCTIONS**